Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Diode effect

+Finally, for interfaces with a finite pair-breaking parameter, $\gamma_r$, we show in Fig. \ref{fig:IETAGR} the maximum critical current and diode efficiency as functions of $\gamma_{r,i}$.
+Both effects depend non-monotonically on $\gamma_i$.
+They vanish for $\gamma_{i} = 0$ but increase with increasing $\gamma_{i}$, reaching a maximum, and then decrease with further increases in $\gamma_i$.
+In contrast, $\gamma_{r}$ suppresses the critical current monotonically as it weakens the singlet correlations, as seen in Fig. \ref{fig:IETAGR}a.
+The suppression of $\eta$ by $\gamma_r$ is, however, weaker, as shown in Fig. \ref{fig:IETAGR}b.

-It is important to note that the values obtained for $\eta$ here serve as lower bounds, given that we have linearized the equations under the assumption of a weak proximity effect.
+The values obtained here for $\eta$ serve as lower bounds, given that we have linearized the equations under the assumption of a weak proximity effect.
 Consequently, in experiments with good SC/N interfaces and a strong proximity effect, one can anticipate observing larger values for $\eta$.

+For two materials EuS and YiG, typical ratios $G_{i}/G_{r}$ have been indicated using dashed lines in \ref{fig:IETAGR}.
+For EuS (pink), significant diode effects can be obtained by choosing suitable combinations of superconductor and normal metal, for YiG (white) the diode efficiency is typically small.